-The Covid Task Force of the Diocese of Fond du Lac released "Back to the Buildings" with guidance for congregations for in-person worship.
+The Covid Task Force of the Diocese of Fond du Lac released "Protocols and Best Practices" as guidance for congregations for in-person worship.
 The guidelines limit the number of participants to 10 with additional directions for reducing the risk of transmission to provide the safest worship environment we are able to.
 These include social distancing, face coverings, use of hand sanitizer, and one-way traffic to name a few.
 Some congregations have started in-person worship, many have chosen to wait, and some are still considering the course of action they wish to take.

 When the number of new cases of Covid-19 in the State of Wisconsin trends down over a two-week period, the Task Force will determine if the number of persons for in-person activities will increase.